mflynn840/EmbeddedCNN/README.md

 PlatformIO:
--load tensorflow-lite-micro library, inference loop, and capture loop onto ESP32 -main.cpp runs the main event loops for CNN classifier and frame reciever
+-load tensorflow-lite-micro library, inference loop, and capture loop onto ESP32 -main.cpp runs the main event loops for CNN classifier and frame reciever.

+They write to a shared buffer, threading coordination is handled with mutex

 Python: